everx-labs/ton-nfc-client/docs/FuntionsList.md

 ## NFC related functions

 Here there are functions to check/change the state of your NFC hardware.
-In TonNfcClientSwift library there is a class NfcApi for this.

 - **checkIfNfcSupported()**